sourcecode347/SourceCode347Windows10Shield/README.md

     15 ) type 9 and press Enter

-    16 ) Choose Export Settings and type a filename , the settings saved at <code>C:/</code> Directory.
+    16 ) Choose Export Settings and type a filename , the settings saved at C:\ Directory.

 * The Reset option resets all firewall settings